Marius Borg Høiby: Early life and career

-Høiby was born on 13 January 1997 at Aker University Hospital in Oslo to Mette-Marit Tjessem Høiby, then a waitress, and Morten Borg, a convicted felon.
-At the time of Høiby's birth, Borg was in prison for drug-related violent crimes.
-From 1997 to 1998, Høiby lived with his mother and her then-partner, a disc jockey.
-From 1998 to 1999, he lived in Kristiansand with his mother and another disc jockey with whom she was in a relationship.
+Marius Borg Høiby was born on 13 January 1997, at Aker University Hospital in Oslo, to Mette-Marit Tjessem Høiby, then a waitress, and Morten Borg.
+His parents were not in a relationship.
+At the time of Høiby's birth, Borg was serving a prison sentence for drug‑related violent offences.
+From 1997 to 1998, Høiby lived in Oslo with Mette‑Marit and her then‑partner, a disc jockey.
+From 1998 to 1999, he lived in Kristiansand with Mette-Marit and another disc jockey with whom she was in a relationship.
+Høiby attended Wang High School in Oslo.

-When Mette-Marit entered the public spotlight as the girlfriend of Haakon, Crown Prince of Norway, Høiby was nicknamed "Little Marius" by the media.
-The nickname stuck; it was also used by Queen Sonja, who described "Little Marius" as "the world's cutest little bright guy, who is so charming and wonderful..."
-The nickname is derived from a character in the 1883 novel Poison, who – like Høiby – is illegitimate and is a perceived outsider.